 Did you know that after you’ve made coffee, a range of valuable phytonutrients, including minerals, antioxidants, and amino acids, remain in the filter ?
 So hold off throwing those old coffee grounds immediately into the compost and try reusing them in one of the following 5 ways:

-Believe it or not, spent coffee grounds add an excellent dimension to the flavour of marinades.
+Believe it or not, spent coffee grounds add an excellent dimension to the flavor of marinades.
 The below recipe is perfect for tofu, eggplant, meat, fish, or poultry.
 Marinate for 1–3 hours before cooking.

 - ¼ cup spent coffee grounds